 WVC to host Baking Sourdough Breads

-Learn various bread-baking basics, tips and tricks for creating and maintaining sourdough bread starters on Saturday, Feb.
-22, at Saint Mary-of-the-Woods, Indiana, during the White Violet Center for Eco-Justice Baking Sourdough Breads workshop.
+Learn various bread-baking basics, tips and tricks for creating and maintaining sourdough bread starters on Thursday, February 11, during a virtual workshop hosted by White Violet Center for Eco-Justice (WVC), a ministry of the Sisters of Providence of Saint Mary-of-the-Woods, Indiana.

-The workshop will take place from 1 to 5 p.m., and will be facilitated by Candace Minster.
+The virtual workshop will take place from 6:30-8 p.m., and will be facilitated by Candace Minster.

 Minster said sourdough breads are much easier to make than most people realize.